wootencl/pokitdok-java/README.md

       }
     */

-    Map eligibilityQuery = JSONValue.parse("eligibility.json");
+    Map eligibilityQuery = JSONValue.parse(eligibility);
     pd.eligibility(eligibilityQuery);

     /*
       Claim endpoint example.
-This example parses a JSON file similarly to the above Eligibility example.
-The JSON, contained in claim.json, is as
+This example parses a JSON string similarly to the above Eligibility example.
+The JSON is as follows:
-      follows:

       {
         "transaction_code": "chargeable",